drexelai/binary-search-in-neural-nets/README.md

 # binary-search-in-neural-nets

 Drexel AI's Fall Term research project on efficiently searching for accurate neural net architectures

 Deadline: December 12, 2020

--[] Pick a Dataset that can be generalized
--[] Implement linear search (O(N)) # need to train the model N times.
+-[] Pick a Dataset that can be generalized -> Using titanic dataset courtesy of https://www.openml.org/d/40945 -[] Implement linear search (O(N)) # need to train the model N times.
 -[] Implement binary search (O(log(N))) # need to train the model N times.
 -[] Determine trendline over two end points, determine the slope and determine side to get rid of